FlamingoBlue/Automating-ELK-Project/README.md

-# FirstCloud-Project
+# Project One
-FirstCloud uses Network Security Groups, containers, VMs and ELK Stack to create a secure network of two web servers.
+Creating an automated ELK stack deployment overr a network with two web servers.
-Created with Azure.

 ## Automated ELK Stack Deployment